MANM-ANMM/ToutDoux/README.md

 ## Run
 When ToutDoux is launched from the command line, the project folder will be a subfolder of your working directory named "projets".

+# Generate documentation
+Run doxygen on the root of the project

 ## External libraries
 Nana : https://github.com/cnjinhao/nana